2cData/modern_data_lab/hadoop/lab03/Lab Three.md

-# Lab Two - Psuedo Distributed Hadoop
+# Lab Three - Psuedo Distributed Hadoop

 The goal is to set up a pseudo-distributed network and a single-machine distributed network using [Docker networking](https://docs.docker.com/network/network-tutorial-standalone/ "Docker networking").